DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

 \subsection{Introduction to DeepONet}

-Let's talk about the conclusion of DeepONet first.
-DeepONet is an algorithm based on neural network operator learning.
+DeepONet is a specific neural network architecture based on neural networks to learn operators \cite{DeepOnet}.
 The mathematical structure is similar to polynomial and periodic function fitting

-Trunk net uses the basis function $\phi(\boldsymbol{y})$, which is fitted with a neural network.
-The trunk net is similar to the basic idea of PINNs, which fits from the coordinate space to the objective function.
-However, the basis function is fitted instead of the objective function in DeepONet.
-In addition, the constant weight $\alpha$ in front of the basis function is fitted by the branch net.
-It is worth noting that the same input function of the branch net determines a fixed weight $\alpha$, so this is similar to the function approximation idea in numerical analysis.
-The traditional function approximation algorithm is to select the basis function in advance.
-In contrast, DeepONet uses the neural network to choose the proper basis function according to the data adaptively.
-Since trunk net is similar to PINNs, we can use the automatic differential algorithm \citet{automatic_differential} in PINNs to construct a partial differential operator and obtain the loss function (strong form or energy principle) according to PDEs.
-We develop a semi-supervised combination of data operators and partial differential equations, which will be discussed in detail in DCM-O \Cref{sec: DCM-o}.
-Next, we introduce the network structure of DeepONet.
+The Trunk net is fitted with a neural network using the basis function $\phi(\boldsymbol{y})$.
+This approach shares a fundamental concept with PINNs, where the neural network fits from the coordinate space to the objective function.
+However, in DeepONet, the basis function is fitted instead of the objective function, and the constant weight $\alpha$ in front of the basis function is fitted by the branch net.
+Notably, the same input function of the branch net yields a fixed weight $\alpha$, which aligns with the function approximation concept in numerical analysis.
+In contrast to traditional function approximation algorithms that pre-select basis functions, DeepONet leverages neural networks to adaptively select suitable basis functions based on the data.

+Since Trunk net resembles PINNs, we can apply the automatic differential algorithm \cite{automatic_differential} in PINNs to construct a partial differential operator and obtain a new loss function (strong form or energy principle) based on PDEs.
+In this work, we propose a semi-supervised combination of data operators and partial differential equations, which will be discussed in detail in DCEM-O \Cref{sec: DCEM-o}.
+Next, we will introduce the network structure of DeepONet.

-The network structure of DeepONet is similar to the theoretical results of the article on universal operator approximation in 1995 \citep{DeepOnet, chen1995universal}
+The network structure of DeepONet is similar to the theoretical results of the article on universal operator approximation in 1995 \cite{DeepOnet, chen1995universal}

-where we can use the neural network to replace the item in \Cref{eq: DeepONet theory}
+where $G$ is the operator that maps the function $\boldsymbol{u}$ to $G(\boldsymbol{u})$, and $\epsilon$ is the error between the exact operator $G$ and the approximate operator.
+We can use the neural network to replace the item in \Cref{eq: DeepONet theory}